bradtaylorsf/helpcenter-demo/README.md

 - A Contentful account with a configured space for the help center articles
 - An OpenAI API key for AI interactions
 - A Pinecone account and API key for content memorization
+- Flowise installed OR an AnswerAI Enterprise Account

 ### Setup